History of the Trans Siberian Railway

 In fact, if you’re taking the train all the way from Moscow to Vladivostok, there are 87 towns in between the two cities.
 While the number and places for stops vary, you can expect almost as many station stops as there are cities.

 TYPES OF TICKETS

-Tickets do not allow stopovers, which means you will need to book tickets in sections if you plan on staying in any specific city along the way.
-Do keep in mind, through, that Russian law requires you to register with the local authorities if you’re planning on staying in any one place for more than three days.
+Tickets do not allow stopovers.
+This means you will need to book tickets in sections if you plan on staying in any specific city along the way.
+Do keep in mind through, that Russian law requires you to register with the local authorities if you’re planning on staying in any one place for more than three days.

-Despite the lack of privacy, the train itself is not dangerous, unless you are thinking about the safety of your possessions.
-As a general rule, always keep your documents and money next to you, preferably under your bed (which opens up to expose a luggage compartment) or on a belt around your waist.
+Despite the lack of privacy, the train itself is not dangerous.
+Unless you are thinking about the safety of your possessions.
+As a general rule, always keep your documents and money next to you.
+Preferably put them under your bed (which opens up to expose a luggage compartment) or on a belt around your waist.
 Traveling in summer can be a challenge, as there is no air conditioner and no showers onboard.